 Step 5: Look at what works

 Learning and development is an ongoing process.
 That applies to learners and the development of your learning programme.
-You need to track outcomes and double down on success.
+You need to track the outcomes of your learning and development strategy and double down on success.
 Mostly, this comes down to picking the right metrics.

 Stay focused on engagement